MicrosoftDocs/power-automate-docs/articles/desktop-flows/install-browser-extensions.md

 - [Google Chrome](https://go.microsoft.com/fwlink/?linkid=2150929)
 - [Mozilla Firefox](https://go.microsoft.com/fwlink/?linkid=2151511)

+## Install browser extension packages

+After Power Automate for desktop version 2.27, the Google Chrome and Mozilla Firefox web extensions are part of the installation.
+You can find the respective web extension files in the following path: **C:\Program Files (x86)\Power Automate Desktop\BrowserExtensions**.

+### Google Chrome

+1. Go to **Chrome extensions** through the browser’s setting or enter **chrome://extensions/** in the address bar.

+1. Ensure that **Developer mode** is enabled.

+1. Select **Load unpacked**.

+1. Browse to the browser extension folder of your Power Automate installation.

+1. Select **Select folder** in the dialog.

+1. Select **Add**.

+Alternatively, you can launch Google Chrome, and drag and drop the extension file in the browser area.

+### Mozilla Firefox

+1. Go to the **Firefox Add-ons Manager** through the browser’s setting or enter **about:addons** in the address bar.

+1. Select the gear icon, then **Install Add-on From File…**.

+1. Browse to the browser extension folder of your Power Automate installation.

+1. Select **Open** in the dialog.

+1. Select **Add**.

+Alternatively, you can launch Mozilla Firefox, and drag and drop the extension file in the browser area.

 ## Configure Microsoft Edge

 To ensure that **Microsoft Edge** works as expected with Power Automate, disable running background apps when Microsoft Edge is closed.

 To disable this option, go to **Settings** > **System** and disable **Continue running background apps when Microsoft Edge is closed**.